adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 - Clicked “Sign Out” in the UI and verified that the session cookie was cleared and that npm run db:list-sessions showed no remaining session rows for that user.
 Since the old JWT no longer has a corresponding session row in the database, it is treated as invalid on subsequent requests.

 ##### Preventive Measures
-- Enforce “one session per user” or “max N sessions” depending on policyAdd automated tests for session cleanup logic (optional)
+- Enforce “one session per user” or “max N sessions” depending on policyAdd automated tests for session cleanup logic
 - Rotate session tokens on privileged operations
 - Periodically purge expired sessions via background job